Dementia: History

 By the 1960s, the link between neurodegenerative diseases and age-related cognitive decline had become more established.
 By the 1970s, the medical community maintained that vascular dementia was rarer than previously thought and Alzheimer's disease caused the vast majority of old age mental impairments.
 More recently however, it is believed that dementia is often a mixture of conditions.

 In 1976, neurologist Robert Katzmann suggested a link between senile dementia and Alzheimer's disease.
 Katzmann suggested that much of the senile dementia occurring (by definition) after the age of 65, was pathologically identical with Alzheimer's disease occurring in people under age 65 and therefore should not be treated differently.
 Katzmann thus suggested that Alzheimer's disease, if taken to occur over age 65, is actually common, not rare, and was the fourth- or 5th-leading cause of death, even though rarely reported on death certificates in 1976.

 A helpful finding was that although the incidence of Alzheimer's disease increased with age (from 5–10% of 75-year-olds to as many as 40–50% of 90-year-olds), no threshold was found by which age all persons developed it.
 This is shown by documented supercentenarians (people living to 110 or more) who experienced no substantial cognitive impairment.
 Some evidence suggests that dementia is most likely to develop between ages 80 and 84 and individuals who pass that point without being affected have a lower chance of developing it.
-Women account for a larger percentage of dementia cases than men, although this can be attributed to their longer overall lifespan and greater odds of attaining an age where the condition is likely to occur.
+Women account for a larger percentage of dementia cases than men.
+This can be attributed in part to their longer overall lifespan and greater odds of attaining an age where the condition is likely to occur.

 Much like other diseases associated with aging, dementia was comparatively rare before the 20th century, because few people lived past 80.
 Conversely, syphilitic dementia was widespread in the developed world until it was largely eradicated by the use of penicillin after World War II.
 With significant increases in life expectancy thereafter, the number of people over 65 started rapidly climbing.
 While elderly persons constituted an average of 3–5% of the population prior to 1945, by 2010 many countries reached 10–14% and in Germany and Japan, this figure exceeded 20%.
 Public awareness of Alzheimer's Disease greatly increased in 1994 when former US president Ronald Reagan announced that he had been diagnosed with the condition.

 In the 21st century, other types of dementia were differentiated from Alzheimer's disease and vascular dementias (the most common types).
-This differentiation is on the basis of pathological examination of brain tissues, by symptomatology, and by different patterns of brain metabolic activity in nuclear medical imaging tests such as SPECT and PETscans of the brain.
+This differentiation is on the basis of pathological examination of brain tissues, by symptomatology, and by different patterns of brain metabolic activity in nuclear medical imaging tests such as SPECT and PET scans of the brain.
 The various forms have differing prognoses and differing epidemiologic risk factors.
 The main cause for many diseases, including Alzheimer's disease, remains unclear.